-SECTION 1.
-Section 2024 of the Family Code is amended to read:
+1 SECTION 1.
+Section 2024 of the Family Code is amended to 2 read:

-2024. (a) A petition for dissolution of marriage, nullity of marriage, or legal separation of the parties, or a joint petition for summary dissolution of marriage, shall contain the following notice:
+3 2024. (a) A petition for dissolution of marriage, nullity of 4 marriage, or legal separation of the parties, or a joint petition for 5 summary dissolution of marriage, shall contain the following 6 notice:

-"Dissolution or annulment of your marriage may automatically change cancel your spouse's right to such things as rights under your will, trust benefits, retirement death benefits, trust, retirement benefit plan, power of attorney designation, pay on death bank accounts account, transfer on death vehicle registration, and survivorship rights to any property taken owned in joint tenancy, and any other similar thing.
-It does not automatically cancel your spouse's rights as beneficiary of your life insurance policy.
-If you do not want the dissolution or annulment of your marriage to interfere with the named beneficiary on these things, you must make that intention clear.
-Your rights to such things as policy.
-If these are not the results that you want, you must change your will, trust, account agreement, or other similar document to reflect your actual wishes.

-Dissolution or annulment of your marriage may also automatically cancel your rights under your spouse's will, trust benefits, retirement death benefits benefit plan, power of attorney designation, pay on death bank -accounts account, transfer on death vehicle registration, and survivorship rights to any property taken in joint tenancy may also be automatically changed upon dissolution or annulment of your marriage owned in joint tenancy, and any other similar thing.
-It does not automatically cancel your rights as beneficiary of your spouse's life insurance policy.
-You dissolution or annulment of your marriage, or your legal separation.
-However, some changes may require the agreement of your spouse or a court order (see Part 3 (commencing with Section 231) of Division 2 of the Family Code)."
+7 "Dissolution or annulment of your marriage may automatically 8 cancel your spouse's rights under your will, trust, retirement benefit plan, power of attorney, pay on death bank account, 9 10 transfer on death vehicle registration, survivorship rights to any property owned in joint tenancy, and any other similar thing.
+It 11 12 does not automatically cancel your spouse's rights as beneficiary of your life insurance policy.
+If these are not the results that you 13 want, you must change your will, trust, account agreement, or 14 15 other similar document to reflect your actual wishes.
+16 Dissolution or annulment of your marriage may also 17 automatically cancel your rights under your spouse's will, trust, automatically cancel your rights under your spouse's will, trust, retirement benefit plan, power of attorney, pay on death bank account, transfer on death vehicle registration, and survivorship rights to any property owned in joint tenancy, and any other similar thing.
+It does not automatically cancel your rights as beneficiary your spouse or a court order (see Part 3 (commencing with Section 231) of Division 2 of the Family Code)."